-The subrecipient ("subgrantee") at any tier agrees to cooperate with OJP and DCJS monitoring of this award pursuant to OJP's and DCJS's guidelines, protocols, and procedures, and to cooperate with OJP and DCJS (including the grant manager for this award and the Office of Chief Financial Officer (OCFO) requests related to such monitoring, including requests related to desk reviews and/or site visits.
-The subrecipient agrees to provide to OJP and DCJS all documentation necessary for OJP and DCJS to complete its monitoring tasks, including documentation related to any subawards made under this award.
-Further, the subrecipient agrees to abide by reasonable deadlines set by OJP and DCJS for providing the requested documents.
-Failure to cooperate with OJP's and DCJS's monitoring activities may result in actions that affect the subrecipient's DOJ awards, including, but not limited to: withholdings and/or other restrictions on the subrecipient's access to award funds; referral to the DOJ OIG for audit review; designation of the subrecipient as a DOJ High Risk grantee; or termination of an award(s).
+The subrecipient ("subgrantee") at any tier agrees to comply with OJP and DCJS monitoring of this award pursuant to OJP's and DCJS's guidelines, protocols, and procedures, and to cooperate with BJA, and DCJS (including the grant manager for this award and the Office of Chief Financial Officer (OCFO) requests related to such monitoring, including requests related to desk reviews, enhanced programmatic desk reviews, and/or site visits.
+The subrecipient agrees to provide to BJA and DCJS all documentation necessary to complete its monitoring tasks, including documentation related to any subawards made under this award.
+Further, the subrecipient agrees to abide by reasonable deadlines set by BJA and DCJS for providing the requested documents.
+Failure to cooperate with BJA/OCFO's and DCJS's grant monitoring activities may result in actions that affect the subrecipient's DOJ awards, including, but not limited to: withholdings and/or other restrictions on the subrecipient's access to award funds; referral to the DOJ OIG for audit review; designation of the subrecipient as a DOJ High Risk grantee; or termination of an award(s).